 The body of Christ is designed to function as a unit.
 We are called to rely on one another.
-Yes, I can be a Christian and not go to church because attending is not a requirement for salvation.
-Fellowship with other believers, however, is a necessary part of a “functioning” walk with God.
+Yes, I can be a Christian and not go to church because attending is not a prerequisite for salvation.
+Fellowship with other believers, however, is a necessary part of a functioning walk with God.

 We are called to be peacemakers and to live harmoniously with one another.
 Instead of viewing meeting together as an obligation, we ought to view it as an opportunity to fellowship and encourage one another as we walk with Christ.
-We should want to spend time with one another and learn from the teachers that God has placed into leadership.
+We should want to spend time with one another and learn from the teachers that God has placed in our lives.

-I must point out that even though God calls us to fellowship with one another, that doesn’t necessarily mean we need to attend a large church congregation.
-The point of “church” is to have other believers in our lives to keep us accountable.
+The point of church is to have other believers in our lives.
 It should also provide sound biblical teaching so that we can continue to learn more about God and His Word.
 Meeting together should equip us to go out into the world to reach the lost, and it should also encourage us to stay strong in our faith.
 Some Christians will find these things in a larger church, while others may choose to meet weekly in more of a small group setting.
 The point is to grow in God together.

 Meeting together as the church should equip us to go out into the world to BE the church.Click To Tweet